influential-warriors-and-leaders

 Cultural and Demographic Legacy

 The devshirme also left a lasting cultural imprint.
 The legacy of the Janissaries can be seen in the music, dance, and folklore of the Balkans.
-The distinctive sound of the mehter (Janissary band) influenced European military music.
+The distinctive sound of the mehter (Janissary band) influenced European military music, including the development of the modern military band tradition.
 The administrative structures and legal traditions that the devshirme recruits helped build shaped the borders and governance systems of the modern Balkan states.